ethereum/go-ethereum/docs/_getting-started/index.md

 > Note:  geth-tutorial folder is holding your keystore.

-after running the command above, the system will request you to type “ok” to proceed.
+After running the command above, clef will request you to type “ok” to proceed.

 A successful call will give you the result below: